 SECURITIES OF OTHER INVESTMENT COMPANIES-Securities of other investment companies, including shares of closed-end investment companies, unit investment trusts, open-end investment companies and real estate investment trusts, represent interests in professionally managed portfolios that may invest in various types of instruments.
 Investing in other investment companies involves substantially the same risks as investing directly in the underlying instruments, but may involve additional expenses at the investment company-level, such as portfolio management fees and operating expenses.
-Certain types of investment companies, such as closed-end investment companies, issue a fixed number of shares that trade on a stock exchange or over-the-counter at a premium or a discount to their net asset value.
-Others are continuously offered at net asset value, but may also be traded in the secondary market at a premium or a discount to their net asset value.
+Certain types of investment companies, such as closed-end investment companies, issue a fixed number of shares that trade on a stock exchange or over-thecounter at a premium or a discount to their net asset value.
+Others are continuously offered at NAV, but may also be traded in the secondary market at a premium or a discount to their NAV.